 by Justine Kim Gautier, Ayelet Yahia & Merav Shaked

 Tali is a young Israeli Francophile who is convinced that she was born in Israel and not in France by mistake.
 When she gets a job as a Hebrew teacher in Paris, she packs her beret, her broken French and her Israeli attitude, and sets off to conquer the city without letting reality get in her way.

 Justine is a French scriptwriter.
-After a master degree in cinema in 2011, she studied scriptwriting in « Ecole de la Cité », Luc Besson’s school.
-She worked for TF1 on scripted realities, and various preschool animated series, and earned writing grants for her first animated feature film project.
-In 2018, she joined the TV series program in La Femis where she developed a comedy-adventure series.
-Nowadays, she works on an Elephant Story and France 3 series, and is developing a « Coup de Foudre » with Patafilm.
+After a Masters degree in cinema in 2011, she studied scriptwriting in « Ecole de la Cité », Luc Besson’s school.
+She worked for TF1 on scripted realities, various preschool animated series, and earned writing grants for her first animated feature film project.
+In 2018, she joined the TV series program at La Femis, where she developed a comedy-adventure series.
+Nowadays, she works on an Elephant Story and France 3 series, and is developing Coup de Foudre with Patafilm.